xcore/sc_dsp_transforms/README.rst

 ============

 Functionality:

 * Basic quantising DCT for JPEG encoder
 * Basic Huffman encoder
 * Basic Generation of JPEG frame
 * Access functions to compress a series of blocks

 Performance (provided you can stream data in and out):

 * three 50 MIPS threads compress approx 1.7 Msamples/s.
 * QVGA greyscale: 22 fps in three 50 MIPS threads.
 * VGA greyscale: 5 fps in three 50 MIPS threads.
 * VGA greyscale: 14 fps in three 125 MIPS threads.
 With an extra DCT thread this may go up to 20 fps.

+The performance depends on the compression ratio.
+When compressing marginally, Huffman encoding starts to take a serious amount of time.

 To Do
 =====